 Indeed, if you mistakenly visit a puppy mill and fall in love with a pup, it’s easy to think of “rescuing” the pup from their awful surroundings.

 However, the truth is that this pup will be readily replaced with another and that the only way to stop this upsetting trade is to not buy the pups and therefore this market in misery dries up.

 So how should you go about finding a reputable Shorkie breeder?

-The best strategy is word of Mouth: Ask your vet to put you in touch with any Shorkie-owning clients.
+The best strategy is a word of mouth: Ask your vet to put you in touch with any Shorkie-owning clients.

 Speak to them about where they got their dog and would they recommend that breeder.